willem-klok/willem-klok.github.io/_summaries/2023-3-21-the-charisma-myth.md

 type: "book summary"
 ---

+This book is about charisma (what it is and how you can develop it more), and inevitably also about some relevant mindfulness topics.

 Charisma can be learned and is the result of specific non-verbal behaviours that can be turned on or off.
 You do not need to be an extravert to be charismatic, i.e., you can be a charismatic introvert.

 Three quick tips to get an instant charisma boost in conversations: